thoth-station/s2i-example-flask/README.rst

 s2i-thoth-example
 -----------------

-This is an example s2i application which uses Thoth's recommendations in OpenShift.
+This is an example S2I application which uses Thoth's recommendations.

 Usage
 =====